naheed-thg/ubuntu-qemu-macbook/README.md

 Creating a QCOW image:
 * You need to create an empty virtual disk image on which to install ubuntu.
 I recommend creating a 20G qcow-format image like this:  `$ qemu-img create -f qcow2 ubuntu.qcow2 20G`

 Now we can edit `install.sh` to reflect the locations of these 3 files.
+After that, we can run `install.sh`.
+In another terminal, `telnet localhost 4444` and follow the instructions.